Alone in the house with your baby and his high temperature? Don’t worry, we’re here to help

 3. Is she in any respiratory distress?

 Check to see if your baby’s breathing patterns are regular.
 Put your ear close to her mouth and listen.
-If her breathing’s irregular with pauses and odd noises it could indicate bronchiolitis or a common cold.
+If her breathing’s irregular with pauses and odd noises or coughing it could indicate bronchiolitis or a common cold.

 4. Is she too hot?

 If your baby is sweating or her tummy feels hot, she may be overheating.
 Remove some layers and see if it makes a difference.
 The aim is to keep her from overheating.